checkmarx-ltd/cx-flow/docs/Configuration.md

 cx-flow:
   ...
   scanTimeout: 120 #Amount of time in minutes
-  scanPolling: 20000 #Amount of time in miiseconds
+  scanPolling: 20000 #Amount of time in miliseconds
 ```

 ### <a name="reportTimeoutAndreportPolling"> Report Timeout and Report Polling</a>